Dayforce (NYSE:DAY) Price Target Raised to $70.00

-Dayforce (NYSE:DAY – Free Report) had its target price hoisted by Jefferies Financial Group from $60.00 to $70.00 in a research note issued to investors on Thursday,Benzinga reports.
-Jefferies Financial Group currently has a hold rating on the stock.
+Dayforce (NYSE:DAY – Free Report) had its price target boosted by Barclays from $61.00 to $70.00 in a report released on Friday,Benzinga reports.
+The brokerage currently has an equal weight rating on the stock.

-Several other analysts have also commented on DAY.
-Barclays raised their price objective on Dayforce from $60.00 to $61.00 and gave the company an “equal weight” rating in a report on Thursday, August 7th.
-Piper Sandler raised Dayforce to a “strong-buy” rating in a report on Tuesday, August 19th.
-BMO Capital Markets reissued an “outperform” rating on shares of Dayforce in a report on Tuesday, June 10th.
-UBS Group raised their price objective on Dayforce from $68.00 to $72.00 and gave the company a “buy” rating in a report on Thursday, June 5th.
-Finally, Wells Fargo & Company lowered Dayforce from an “equal weight” rating to an “underweight” rating and dropped their price objective for the company from $60.00 to $50.00 in a report on Friday, June 13th.
-One investment analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating and ten have issued a Hold rating to the stock.
-According to MarketBeat, Dayforce has an average rating of “Hold” and an average target price of $72.14.
+Several other equities analysts have also recently commented on DAY.
+KeyCorp cut shares of Dayforce from an “overweight” rating to a “hold” rating in a research report on Friday.
+Jefferies Financial Group increased their price objective on shares of Dayforce from $60.00 to $70.00 and gave the stock a “hold” rating in a research note on Thursday.
+Wells Fargo & Company upgraded shares of Dayforce from a “strong sell” rating to an “equal weight” rating and increased their price objective for the stock from $50.00 to $70.00 in a research note on Friday.
+UBS Group increased their price objective on shares of Dayforce from $68.00 to $72.00 and gave the stock a “buy” rating in a research note on Thursday, June 5th.
+Finally, TD Cowen lowered shares of Dayforce from a “buy” rating to a “hold” rating in a research note on Thursday.
+One equities research analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating and ten have given a Hold rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $72.14.

-Dayforce (NYSE:DAY – Get Free Report) last posted its earnings results on Wednesday, August 6th.
-The company reported $0.61 EPS for the quarter, topping the consensus estimate of $0.52 by $0.09.
-The firm had revenue of $464.70 million for the quarter, compared to analyst estimates of $457.83 million.
-Dayforce had a return on equity of 7.37% and a net margin of 2.65%.Dayforce’s revenue for the quarter was up 9.8% compared to the same quarter last year.
-During the same period last year, the company earned $0.48 earnings per share.
-As a group, sell-side analysts anticipate that Dayforce will post 1.48 earnings per share for the current year.
+Dayforce (NYSE:DAY – Get Free Report) last posted its quarterly earnings data on Wednesday, August 6th.
+The company reported $0.61 earnings per share for the quarter, beating analysts’ consensus estimates of $0.52 by $0.09.
+The company had revenue of $464.70 million during the quarter, compared to analysts’ expectations of $457.83 million.
+Dayforce had a net margin of 2.65% and a return on equity of 7.37%.
+The firm’s revenue for the quarter was up 9.8% on a year-over-year basis.
+During the same period in the prior year, the company posted $0.48 EPS.
+On average, research analysts expect that Dayforce will post 1.48 earnings per share for the current fiscal year.

-In related news, EVP William Everett Mcdonald sold 2,059 shares of Dayforce stock in a transaction that occurred on Tuesday, July 15th.
+In related news, EVP Samer Alkharrat sold 4,659 shares of the firm’s stock in a transaction that occurred on Friday, July 25th.
+The shares were sold at an average price of $59.69, for a total transaction of $278,095.71.
+Following the completion of the sale, the executive vice president directly owned 127,632 shares in the company, valued at approximately $7,618,354.08.
+This trade represents a 3.52% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, EVP William Everett Mcdonald sold 2,059 shares of the firm’s stock in a transaction that occurred on Tuesday, July 15th.
 The stock was sold at an average price of $55.01, for a total transaction of $113,265.59.
-Following the transaction, the executive vice president owned 103,684 shares in the company, valued at approximately $5,703,656.84.
-This trade represents a 1.95% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, COO Stephen H. Holdridge sold 2,000 shares of Dayforce stock in a transaction that occurred on Tuesday, July 15th.
-The stock was sold at an average price of $55.01, for a total value of $110,020.00.
-Following the transaction, the chief operating officer owned 190,811 shares in the company, valued at approximately $10,496,513.11.
-The trade was a 1.04% decrease in their position.
+Following the sale, the executive vice president owned 103,684 shares of the company’s stock, valued at $5,703,656.84.
+The trade was a 1.95% decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders have sold 9,382 shares of company stock valued at $539,860 over the last ninety days.
-Insiders own 4.50% of the company’s stock.
+Insiders have sold 9,382 shares of company stock worth $539,860 over the last quarter.
+4.50% of the stock is currently owned by company insiders.

 Hedge Funds Weigh In On Dayforce

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Xponance Inc. lifted its position in Dayforce by 0.8% during the first quarter.
-Xponance Inc. now owns 22,673 shares of the company’s stock worth $1,323,000 after buying an additional 179 shares in the last quarter.
-Covestor Ltd lifted its position in Dayforce by 15.6% during the first quarter.
-Covestor Ltd now owns 1,430 shares of the company’s stock worth $83,000 after buying an additional 193 shares in the last quarter.
-DekaBank Deutsche Girozentrale lifted its position in Dayforce by 1.0% during the second quarter.
-DekaBank Deutsche Girozentrale now owns 19,984 shares of the company’s stock worth $1,103,000 after buying an additional 196 shares in the last quarter.
-HighTower Advisors LLC lifted its position in Dayforce by 3.5% during the first quarter.
-HighTower Advisors LLC now owns 5,931 shares of the company’s stock worth $346,000 after buying an additional 203 shares in the last quarter.
-Finally, Stifel Financial Corp raised its position in Dayforce by 4.1% in the fourth quarter.
-Stifel Financial Corp now owns 5,206 shares of the company’s stock valued at $378,000 after purchasing an additional 205 shares during the period.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in DAY.
+MUFG Securities EMEA plc acquired a new position in Dayforce in the 2nd quarter worth approximately $26,000.
+SVB Wealth LLC purchased a new stake in Dayforce in the 1st quarter worth approximately $30,000.
+Assetmark Inc. lifted its position in Dayforce by 701.4% in the 2nd quarter.
+Assetmark Inc. now owns 561 shares of the company’s stock worth $31,000 after buying an additional 491 shares in the last quarter.
+National Pension Service lifted its position in Dayforce by 74.5% in the 1st quarter.
+National Pension Service now owns 541 shares of the company’s stock worth $32,000 after buying an additional 231 shares in the last quarter.
+Finally, EverSource Wealth Advisors LLC lifted its position in Dayforce by 50.5% in the 2nd quarter.
+EverSource Wealth Advisors LLC now owns 715 shares of the company’s stock worth $40,000 after buying an additional 240 shares in the last quarter.

 About Dayforce